wkumari/draft-wkumari-dnsop-cheese-shop/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on April 10, 2016.
+   This Internet-Draft will expire on August 27, 2016.

 Copyright Notice

-   Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2016 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-Kumari & Huston          Expires April 10, 2016                 [Page 1]
+Kumari & Huston          Expires August 27, 2016                [Page 1]

 Internet-Draft          If I've told you once...
-October 2015
+February 2016

    This document is subject to BCP 78 and the IETF Trust's Legal